tatfook/NplBrowser/README.md

 # NplBrowser
-Running chromium embedded framework(cef) brwoser in paracraft
+Running chromium embedded framework(cef) browser in paracraft

 ### Building with vs2017
  1. clone NplBrowser and its submodule